Le Germain Charlevoix

 • 40 varieties of vegetables

-• 20 varieties of herbs
+• 20 varieties of fresh herbs

 • 15 varieties of microgreens

-• 5 varieties of berries
+• 5 varieties of small fruits

 • 20 varieties of flowers, edible or decorative